elastic/oblt-actions/aws/auth/README.md

 <!--description-->
 This is an opinionated GitHub Action to authenticate with AWS.

-It generates a role ARN based on the repository name, which is compatible with the AWS role ARN we use for Elastic Observability repositories.
+It generates a role ARN based on the repository name and the workflow filename, which is compatible with the AWS role ARN we use for Elastic Observability repositories.
 <!--/description-->